Elven Star: Plot

-Paithan goes to the nearest human town to conclude an arms deal with two humans, Roland and Rega.
-They persuade Paithan to travel with them to deliver the arms to the dwarf who ordered them.
-They plan for Rega to seduce Paithan so that Roland can then accuse and attack him.
-Instead, Rega actually falls in love with Paithan, and he with her, though a series of misunderstandings delays them in acknowledging their love to each other.
+Paithan heads to the nearest human city to conclude the arms deal with two humans, half-siblings Roland and Rega.
+The two humans, posing as husband and wife, persuade Paithan to travel with their caravan to deliver the arms to the dwarf who ordered them.
+Paithan agrees, thinking to set up direct trade with the remote dwarven settlements, bypassing the current middleman arrangement.
+Roland and Rega secretly plan for Rega to seduce Paithan so that Roland can then accuse him of impropriety in order to blackmail him, ostensibly receiving the weapons and future shipments at a reduced price, securing more profit for themselves.
+Instead, in the intervening months traveling together, Rega actually falls in love with Paithan, and he with her, although a series of misunderstandings delay them in acknowledging their love for one another.